AAlab1819/JohnyHuang-01082170004/06-HeapTree/README.md

 ```
 Increase popularity score = (50 x posts) + (5 x likes) + (10 x comments) + (20 x shares) - popularity score
 ```
-A new node is then created which stores the topic ID and the increase popularity score as its Key.
+A new node is then created which stores the topic ID, old popularity, new popularity and the increase popularity score as its Key.
 After adding every topic into the heap tree, it is then max heapified to get the topic with the highest increase popularity score as the root of the heap tree.
-The process of extracting the root of heap and heapify is done 5 times to get the 5 topics with the highest increase in popularity score.
+The tree is then heap sorted to sort the heap ascendingly, after which the top 5 topics that has the most increase in popularity score can be easily found.

 Worst time complexity: O(nlogn)